 Other options include specialty packages in decorative tins for holidays or special occasions.
 Additional packages are available for purchase online.

 What’s more, the company is always willing to accommodate special requests for:

 - Catering for special events such as weddings or family reunions

 Whether you want a simple gift or an upscale one, Rocky Mountain Chocolate Factory has the perfect selection!

 9. Across The Board Appeal

-The original concept of Rocky Mountain Chocolate Factory may have been aimed toward tourists, but locals love the decadent treats as well!
+The original concept of Rocky Mountain Chocolate Factory may have been aimed at tourists, but locals love the decadent treats as well!
 The tourist foot traffic runs strong during peak travel seasons.
-Then the locals buy the chocolate candies the rest of the year.
+Then the locals buy the chocolate candies for the rest of the year.